Heliotrop3/league-of-legends-pro-db/README.md

 > 2. Run "Clean_Data.py"

 After using the provided SQL files to create the database, Clean_Data.py proceeds to extract, transform and load the data into the database.
-All that's left to do is to connect to the database and start investigating!
+All that's left to do is to connect to the database and start exploring!

 ## Acknowledgements